 Guests coming from a foreign country to the U.S. must have tickets displaying a U.S. carrier code and flight number in order to be reimbursable.
 Additional information regarding this requirement may be found on the link to the Fly America Act.

 Travel Expense Reports

 Non-employee travelers are required to submit completed travel expense reports to the host division upon the completion of travel.
 Receipt requirements are the same as for employees.
-It is important that the expense report form include the appropriate address to which the trip settlement check should be sent.

 Foreign National Visitors

 The following items apply to all foreign-national visitors to the Laboratory, including those from Canada and Mexico:

 - Visitors' Center - Individuals should report to the Visitors' Center upon arrival at the Laboratory.
 Appointments can be made by contacting the Center at ext.
 6514.

 - Visa Requirements - Individuals must have a current immigrant, H-1, J-1, B-1, WB visa to receive travel reimbursement.
 Accepting funds without an appropriate visa classification may jeopardize an individual's status with United States Immigration and Naturalization Service (INS).
 It is the responsibility of the host division to ensure that a guest has been advised in writing of visa requirements prior to travel.

 - Documentation - One of the following items of documentation must be attached to the travel expense report of foreign national guests: